Chattogram Development Authority

-Chattogram Development Authority (CDA) is a self-governing organization in Chittagong, Bangladesh, which is responsible for implementing the city's master plan.
-It was established by the government in 1959 to manage the city's growth and drew up a master plan to be reviewed every five years to plan its urban development.
+Chattogram Development Authority (চট্টগ্রাম উন্নয়ন কর্তৃপক্ষ; abbreviated as CDA) is a Bangladesh government urban planning authority responsible for the planned development, regulation, and management of Chattogram, Bangladesh.
+Established in 1959 by the Government of Bangladesh, the authority oversees the preparation and implementation of master plans, controls urban development activities, and facilitates the expansion and improvement of the Chattogram metropolitan area.
+It operates under the Ministry of Housing and Public Works.

 Area covered

 According to the structure plan of the organization from 1995, the area covered a total of 1,152 km^{2}.
 Chandgoan residential area is also developed by CDA.
 The organisation also constructed two educational institutions in the area: